universal-credit-system/wallet/README.md

 git pull
 ```
 ## Extensions
-There are additional archives that contain the different extensions:
+The archives in the repository contain the different extensions:

 * **contractor.tar**